ghrssec/ghrssec.github.io/_tabs/about.md

 order: 1
 ---

-Hi, I'm Grant Harris, a Cybersecurity Professional and penetration tester from the Internet.
+I'm Grant Harris, a Cybersecurity Professional and penetration tester.
 I specialize in hacking web applications and LLMs, and I’m passionate about securing systems.

 ---